Managing Persuasion Robustly: The Optimality of Quota Rules: Introduction

+This paper explores a distinct set of commitment conditions in which both the sender and receiver possess commitment power: the receiver can commit to decision rules before observing the sender's information policy, while the sender can commit to information structures that generate signals.
+This \emph{dual commitment} framework captures environments where institutions establish predetermined response protocols before information providers design their reporting strategies.
+Within this framework, a \emph{quota} is one of the simplest decision rules: it fixes ex ante the marginal distribution over the receiver's actions, leaving the receiver only the freedom to assign actions to signals subject to that distribution.
+We explain the optimality of quota rules in a particular setting where a decision-maker (receiver) faces fundamental uncertainty about the sender's preferences and capabilities.

-We consider a model in which both the sender and the receiver have commitment power.
-Specifically, in contrast to the persuasion model, before the sender adopts a signal structure for conveying information, the receiver can commit to decision rules that depend on both the chosen signal structure and the realized signal.
-For instance, in a firm, the CEO (receiver) could request each department manager (sender) to devise an evaluation plan for the employees (signal structure) in the context of downsizing the company.
-The CEO can commit to a policy for terminating employees based on their evaluations, and given this policy, the manager can commit to an evaluation plan that maximizes their department's payoff.
-Another example that fits into our model is civil law, where the government holds commitment power over the defendant's sentencing based on the evidence presented by the prosecutor.
-Then the prosecutor can propose an investigation process (signal structure) to persuade the judge to convict the defendant.
+Specifically, before the sender adopts an information structure, the receiver can commit to a decision rule that depends on both the chosen information structure and the realized signal.
+In the above example of corporate downsizing, the CEO (receiver) could request each division manager (sender) to devise an evaluation plan for the employees (information structure) in the context of downsizing the company.
+The CEO can commit to a policy for terminating employees based on their evaluations, and given this policy, the manager chooses an evaluation plan that maximizes their division's payoff.